a

 1. Begin with Open Questions (as in ‘open-ended’ - What is the role of your function?
 How do you do that?)

-2. Ask Specific Questions to get specific information (Which were the lot numbers involved?)
+2. Ask Specific Questions to get specific information (Which lot numbers were involved?)

 3. Ask ‘What-if’ Questions to get more information on a topic.